 – John Waters

-Little Richard didn’t though bowdlerise his private life, at least not during his 1950s heyday.
-According to his authorised biographer Charles White in The Life and Times of Little Richard on tour he would host swinging parties that were so swinging they were orgies.
+And Little Richard certainly didn’t bowdlerise his private life, at least not during his 1950s heyday.
+According to his authorised biographer Charles White in The Life and Times of Little Richard on tour he would host parties that were so swinging they were orgies.
 He would invite men back to his hotel and enjoy watching them have sex with his girlfriend.

 So when racist groups such as the North Alabama White Citizens Council alarmed by his enormous, unprecedented popularity with white teens put out statements on TV, warning that “Rock ‘n’ Roll is part of a test to undermine the morals of the youth of our nation.
 It is sexualistic, unmoralistic and … brings people of both races together’, they weren’t entirely wrong.

 Little Richard, like many people, had a complicated sexuality.
 Complicated by both his self-described ‘ominsexual’ tastes – he has had affairs with both men and women – and also by his devout evangelical Christianity, inculcated by his adored mother, which has led him to, ahem, turn his back on his homosexual side for much of his post 1950s life.
 Unsurprisingly, many gay people regard him with resentment as a result.